Bagatur

 Overview

-Bagatur chess engine is one of the strongest Java chess engines in the world.
+Bagatur is one of the strongest Java chess engines in the world.

-It runs on Android as well as on “desktop” Computers (or even on virtual machine with many CPU cores into the Cloud):
+It runs both on Android and on desktop computers (including virtual machines with many CPU cores in the cloud):

 If you like the project, please give it a star! :-)